 The communication between all Z-Wave devices is secure and reliable because they communicate with one another wirelessly.

-Also, that means that should you decide to install lighting control today, in a month, you can continue with motion sensor installation or heating control.
+Also, that means that if you decide to install lighting control today, you can continue with motion sensor installation or heating control in a month.